 Digital Grimoire: collection #1

-Living in the Digital Age requires mental sharpness, a bit of outside-the-box thinking, and some essential precautions when using electronic devices or browsing online.
+Surviving in the Digital Age requires mental sharpness, a bit of outside-the-box thinking, and some essential precautions when using your devices or being online.

 The first and most important step to enhance your security and privacy is to eliminate unnecessary data sharing and minimize your digital footprint.
 One way to achieve this is by avoiding to share real data when you register to online services.